dspadea/openfaas-rust/README.md

 # Roadmap

-* I'd like to migrate this to `of-watchdog`.
+* I'd like to migrate this to `of-watchdog`, or implementing the equivalent watchdog functionality directly in rust.
 If I can do that without changing the handler API, I'll probably go ahead and change this template.
-If you don't have an appetite for that sort of thing, feel free to fork this repo.
-It's probably coming.

 * I think it'd be useful to corral HTTP headers and the like into an event context to pass into the function.
 That might be a breaking api change, though should require only a change to the